 After the Model 3 announcement, I wanted to be able to share my enthusiasm for the upcoming car from Tesla.
 As a longtime fan and (tiny, yet lucky) investor, I immediately put in a reservation.
 You can let everyone know your next car is electric, with your own Model 3 bumper sticker.

 A minimalist skyline shirt, designed to honor the men and women who lost their lives or were injured during the Dallas shooting in 2016.
 All profits were donated to the Russ Martin Foundation to support the families of fallen police officers and firefighters in DFW.
 I also made a personal contribution matching the donations from the profits of the shirt.
-After a reprint, this shirt is by far my most successful design and resulted in $600 in donations.
-Also available as a 11x17 giclée print.
+After a reprint, this shirt is by far my most successful design and has resulted in over $600 in donations.

 We all know the constant nagging reminder of the red circle on our phone.
 Now you can have that iconic desire for your attention on a shirt.
 If you want your own, sign up and say you want to see it come back!